ai4waifu/sxo-framework/readme.md

 ## 🌐 Dialects

+Dialect packages are optional familiar-language surfaces.
+If you already know Mathematica or MATLAB, you can keep using that syntax on SXO.
+If you do not, you can stay on TypeScript with `@sxo/core` / `@sxo/lite`.

-`@sxo/mathematica` is the front door for Mathematica users.
-It supports a defined Wolfram-style frontend surface, rendering, feature reporting, the `wolframscript` command, and Jupyter helpers.
-It is an open alternative path, not a bundled Wolfram kernel and not a silent promise of complete Mathematica compatibility.
+`@sxo/mathematica` supports a defined Wolfram-style frontend surface, rendering, feature reporting, the `wolframscript` command, and Jupyter helpers.
+It is not a bundled Wolfram kernel and not a silent promise of complete Mathematica compatibility.

-`@sxo/matlab` is the front door for MATLAB users.
-It parses supported source, lowers it to SXO/Athena forms, renders it, and reports unsupported or partial features.
-It is an open alternative frontend, not a MATLAB runtime or toolbox replacement.
+`@sxo/matlab` parses supported MATLAB-style source, lowers it to SXO/Athena forms, renders it, and reports unsupported or partial features.
+It is not a MATLAB runtime or toolbox replacement.

 `@sxo/simple-math` remains available for examples, teaching tools, tests, and lightweight applications with a deliberately narrow grammar.